Irina-Kostina/cake-shop/README.md

 - Shop page – Browse cakes in a responsive grid layout.
 - Cake details – Each cake includes image, description, size options, and add-to-cart functionality.
 - Cart page – Add, remove, and update cake quantities with subtotal and total cost calculation.
-- Favourites section – Save cakes to favourites for quick access.
+- Favourites section – View the most popular cakes on the main page and add them to the cart directly for quick access.
 - Responsive design – Optimised for desktop, tablet, and mobile.
 - Custom styling – Botanical colour palette (sage green, peach, cream) with serif + sans-serif typography.
+- User authentication with Auth0 (login, signup, logout).

 ### Backend
-- Express API that serves cakes data from a hardcoded array.
+- Express API that serves cakes data from a database.
+- Database schema managed with **Knex migrations**.
+- Initial cake data populated using **Knex seeds**.
 - Separation of concerns – clear routes for cakes and cart.

 ### Other